hungovercoders/template.github.platform/README.md

 ## Security

+- [Security Policy](https://github.com/hungovercoders/template.github.platform/security/policy) - This is maintanied by SECURITY.md file in the root of the repository.
+It is a good idea to have a security policy in place to ensure that any security issues are reported to the correct people.

 ## Codeowners

 - [Hungovercoders Codeowners](.github/CODEOWNERS) - This is a simple example of how to use codeowners to automatically assign reviewers to pull requests.
 It also shows how to use a wildcard to assign a team to a folder.